Alcidespb24/RAG/output.md

 (b) Where provided, the standards, requirements, and implementation specifications adopted under this part apply to a business associate.

 Required by law means a mandate contained in law that compels an entity to make a use or disclosure of protected health information and that is enforceable in a court of law.

 Required by law includes, but is not limited to, court orders and court-ordered warrants; subpoenas or summons issued by a court, grand jury, a governmental or tribal inspector general, or an administrative body authorized to require the production of information; a civil or an authorized investigative demand; Medicare conditions of participation with respect to health care providers participating in the program; and statutes or regulations that require the production of information, including statutes or regulations that require such information if payment is sought under a government program providing public benefits.

 [68 FR 8375, Feb.
 20, 2003, as amended at 78 FR 5692, Jan.
 25, 2013]

 [68 FR 8374, Feb.
 20, 2003, as amended at 74 FR 42767, Aug.
 24, 2009]

+Plan sponsor is defined as defined at section 3(16)(B) of ERISA, 29 U.S.C.
+1002(16)(B).

 HIPAA Administrative Simplification Regulation Text
 # March 2013